Xinglab/rMATS-long/README.md

 * `example/samples_N2_R0_abundance.esp`
 * `example/samples_N2_R0_updated.gtf`

 The example data is based on cell line data from [https://doi.org/10.1126/sciadv.abq5072](https://doi.org/10.1126/sciadv.abq5072).
 The 1D cDNA sequencing for GS689 and PC3E was processed to get .sam files.
-The reference data (gencode .gtf and GRCh38 .fa) and the .sam files were filtered to a single region of chr11 (57,500,000-58,000,000) to get a small dataset
+The reference data (gencode .gtf and GRCh38 .fa) and the .sam files were filtered to a few different regions to get a small dataset

 The first step is to run [ESPRESSO](https://github.com/Xinglab/espresso) using the provided reference data and alignment files.
 The result files from ESPRESSO are included in the example data